 Yes, I admit, this one is definitely touristy, but it is popular for a reason right?
 You should not miss it, it is amazing!

 So what is it all about?
-Well, the Blue lagoon is a spa which lies right in the middle of a lava field.
-The thermal springs around this place have been turned into one of Iceland’s most popular attraction – a high quality spa center.
-The waters are full of mineral and this is what gives the color blue and the name of the Blue lagoon.
+Well, the Blue Lagoon is a spa which lies right in the middle of a lava field.
+The thermal springs around this place have been turned into one of Iceland’s most popular attractions – a high quality spa center.
+The waters are full of minerals and this is what gives the blue color and the name of the Blue Lagoon.

 It is warm and silky and a bit smelly (from all the sulfur in the water, I guess).
 In some parts it is very warm, quite hot I’d say.
 The pools are large and you can swim or just relax enjoying the hot temperatures while outside it can be even below zero.
 It’s a cool experience!

 You have a choice of different tickets:

 - Comfort – from 50 euros – That is the one I got.
 I think it is a pretty good deal – you get a free drink of your choice, a towel (it is REALLY cold outside, you do need a towel!), and a Skin care trial pack.
 The cream that comes in the pack is amazing!
 I used it during my 30 days Interrail trip.

 - Premium – from 70 euros, you get the same as the above plus slippers and bathrobe, plus a complimentary glass of sparkling wine in the LAVA restaurant.

 - Luxury – from 560 euros, if money is not a problem (you are a newly-wed, planning a proposal or celebrating a special occasion), it is probably great to try this most expensive package.
 It is aonce in a lifetime luxury experience as stated on the website.
 In addition to all the above mentioned items you will get a personal changing room, a private entrance and set of skin care products worth 54 euros.